 Day four: Grand Prismatic Spring and Old Faithful

-Today was all about the major tourist items we hadn’t yet seen: Old Faithful and Grand Prismatic Spring.
+Today is all about the major tourist items you hadn’t yet seen: Old Faithful and Grand Prismatic Spring.
 A Yellowstone itinerary would not be complete if I didn’t add both of these.
 Both of these are near each other.
-The app will tell you when Old Faithful is predicted to erupt.
-That would be helpful to plan your day around that.
-We didn’t.
-We went to Grand Prismatic Spring first.
+The app will tell you when Old Faithful is predicted to erupt, which would be helpful to plan your day around.

-Afterwards, we headed to Old Faithful village.
+Afterwards, head to Old Faithful village.
 There’s a boardwalk that goes around Old Faithful as well as several other geysers.
 Several people were hanging out waiting for the geyser to erupt again.

 Plan your trip with this easy map!